tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Discus Shield

-This shield also acts as a +1 throwing weapon that returns to you after the attack (champion: +2; epic: +3).
+This shield also acts as a +1 throwing weapon that returns to you after the attack, +2 at champion tier, and +3 at epic tier.

 **Quirk:** Eager to discuss your opinions.